Minnesota River Bluffs Regional Trail

 Two segments of the Minnesota River Bluffs Regional Trail in Hopkins are detoured.

 - Between 11th Avenue South and Shady Oak Road, the trail is detoured via 11th Avenue South, Excelsior Boulevard and Shady Oak Road.
-This trail closure and detour will be in place until spring 2021.
+This trail segment is expected to reopen in 2024.

 - The trail is closed between 5th Avenue South and 8th Avenue South.
 A detour will be in place for approximately two and a half years.